TadiT7/treble_experimentations_wiki/Samsung-Galaxy-Z-Flip.md

 ## Steps to install

 * Update to the latest current firmware.
 As I recall, I had the May 2021 security patch when I started this process.
 * Follow the instructions [here](https://forum.xda-developers.com/t/recovery-lineageos-recovery-for-f700f.4192011/) to install a suitable recovery.
-There is no need to disable encryption - Step 4 on
+There is no need to disable encryption - Step 4 on there - as it works just fine with it enabled.
 * Boot into the just-installed recovery, switch it into fastbootd mode (Advanced -> Enter Fastboot), and flash the image:
     ```
     $ fastboot erase system